What is Aikido?

 For the last year of his life, O’Sensei was moved to Tokyo, where he stayed until his death.

 It has been my belief that all Aikido organizations are part of the same family under the Founder, O’Sensei.
 After his death, I was not able to choose one organization over another.
 Instead, I studied Aikido independently.

 I founded Aikido Nippon Kan in 1978 as an independent dojo.
 I created and developed my own system of study based on what I learned from O’Sensei.

 Although Aikido Nippon Kan remains an independent organization, my loyalty will always remain with the Founder, Morihei Ueshiba.
-I maintain a close relationship with Aikikai’s Hombu dojo and Iwama’s Aiki shrine dojo.
-Both are part of the heritage of my youth.
+I maintain a close relationship with Iwama’s Aiki shrine dojo and other direct students of the Founder as part of the heritage of my youth.

-Aikido Nippon Kan offers 18 classes a week, instructed by myself or and my highly trained staff.
+At Nippon Kan General Headquarters, over 25,000 students have attended our beginner classes in over 40 years of practice.
+Aikido Nippon Kan offers 16 classes a week, instructed by myself or and my highly trained staff.
 All instruction is given under close supervision and is delivered with patience, kindness and humor.
 All students are trained to help each other, focusing on cooperation as a successful tool for learning.
 Beginning classes are tailored to the brand new student’s level, with great consideration given the student’s feelings and capabilities.
-This unique teaching method has been developed by my-self and is outlined in my books: The Structure of Aikido, Vol. 1; Aikido for Life; Aikido Sketch Diary—Dojo 365 Days; Children and the Martial Arts: An Aikido Point of View; and The Folk Art of Japanese Country Cooking.
+This unique teaching method has been developed by myself and is outlined in my books: The Structure of Aikido, Vol. 1; Aikido for Life; Aikido Sketch Diary—Dojo 365 Days; Children and the Martial Arts: An Aikido Point of View; and The Folk Art of Japanese Country Cooking.